 If you're still getting tax credits payments we'll automatically reduce these payments to recover an overpayment from your ongoing tax credits.
-Overpayments we will recover may be from:
+Overpayments we'll recover may be from awards you:

-- awards you or your partner have had as single people - awards you and your partner have had together either now or previously
+- or your partner have had as single people - and your partner have had together either now or previously

-We will not recover from your ongoing tax credits any overpayments from awards you or your partner have had with other partners.
+We won't recover from your ongoing tax credits, any overpayments from awards you or your partner have had with other partners.